 There is a dining car on the train, but you might find the trip getting quite pricey if you use it for all your meals.

-The dining car when I rode included croissants, toasted sandwiches and eggs for breakfast, and full blown roast meals for dinners.
+When I rode, the dining car included croissants, toasted sandwiches and eggs for breakfast, and full-blown roast meals for dinners.

 There is a steady supply of beverages, including alcohol, for sale.

 Snacks and meal supplements, however, are strongly suggested.
-You can bring nuts and meusli, instant noodles, peanut butter and bread and other safe-keeping snacks for the journey.
+You can bring nuts and muesli, instant noodles, peanut butter, and bread, and other safe-keeping snacks for the journey.

 The ability to replenish your stocks is possible when at one of the local stops (Adelaide, Broken Hill, and Kalgoorlie).

 Bring a Camera

 I found the scenery to be some of the most peaceful and beautiful scenery in the world.